Mainakdeb/signlingo/README.md

 3. Having some sort of reward mechanism is important to keep the user engaged, hence we decided to add the game element to it.
 2. We tested the app multiple times,  and unknowingly taught sign language  to ourselves :)

-## What we used
-1. PyTorch
-2. OpenCV
-3. Tkinter (UI)
-4. Python threads